Unveiling Downstream Performance Scaling of LLMs: A Clustering-Based Perspective: Performance Prediction for Continue-Pretrained LLMs

 \section{Performance Prediction for Continue-Pretrained LLMs}

-Leading industry pre-trained LLMs (e.g., Deepseek-v3~\citep{deepseekai2025deepseekv3technicalreport}, Llama3~\citep{grattafiori2024llama}, Qwen-2.5~\citep{qwen2.5}) adopt the Continual Pre-Training (CPT) strategy of concentrating high-quality data towards the end of the pre-training process.
+Leading industry pre-trained LLMs (e.g., Deepseek-v3~\citep{deepseekai2025deepseekv3technicalreport}, Llama3~\citep{grattafiori2024llama}, Qwen-2.5~\citep{qwen2.5}) adopt the Continual Training (CT) strategy of concentrating high-quality data towards the end of the pre-training process.
 This phase is typically accompanied by learning rate decay, enabling the model to fully absorb this high-quality data.
 Due to significant changes in data distribution and the learning rate schedule, this approach often yields substantial improvements in metrics.
 Predicting a large model's final capability based solely on its performance during a ``stable'' phase with consistent data distribution does not reflect its ultimate capability.
-Therefore, we supplement this by providing metric predictions for the high-quality CPT phase.
+Therefore, we supplement this by providing metric predictions for the high-quality CT phase.

-The relationship between model parameter scale and the volume of CPT tokens is listed in~\cref{tab:model_configs_dense}.

-We conduct the same COD pipeline for CPT models.
+The relationship between model parameter scale and the volume of CT tokens is listed in~\cref{tab:model_configs_dense}.
+We conduct the same COD pipeline for CT models.
 We control the data distribution of the stable and decay phases for various smaller models, as well as their token-to-parameter ratio, to be consistent with the large model targeted for prediction.
 The last checkpoint is used for evaluation.
 Based on prior clustering labels, we perform fitting, extrapolation, and mapping to obtain the predicted performance for the large model.

-Results listed in~\cref{tab:ct_results} show that the proposed COD method achieves an average prediction error of 2.33\%.

-We observe that MATH, GSM8k, and TriviaQA exhibit relatively large prediction errors.
+Results listed in~\cref{tab:ct_results} show that the proposed COD method achieves an average prediction error of \camera{2.18}\%.
+We observe that MATH and TriviaQA exhibit relatively large prediction errors.
 We hypothesize that there are two main categories of reasons for this inaccuracy: